alainwolf/roll.urown.net/server/network.rst

     iface eth0 inet6 static
         address 2001:db8::15/64

-Add as many adresses as needed, as long as they are not already defined on other devices or assigned trough autoconfiguration.
+Add as many addresses as needed, as long as they are not already defined on other devices or assigned trough autoconfiguration.
 This gets easier if you reserve a range like **10** to **90** to this server and only assign addresses from that range.

 For easier recognition and administration the last number of any IPv4 and IPv6 address is identical (e.g. 192.0.2.\ **10** and 2001:db8::\ **10**\ ).